 Old oil well: Along the trail, at about 0.4 miles in from the northern terminus, is an old rusty oil well sitting along the right-hand side of the trail while heading south or left-hand side while heading north.
 This is a unique piece of western Pennsylvania's history rusting away in the woods.

 Trail Renamed: As of May 1, 2021 this trail was renamed to the Eliza Fox Trail and was previously named the Old Squaw Trail - still listed here for historical search purposes.
-The O'Hara Township is currently in the process of renaming Squaw Run - we will update our text once we're updated accordingly.
+The township also renamed the creek to Sycamore Run and the road to Hemlock Hollow Road.

 MyHikes is an indie web platform aimed to make exploring public trails easier for everyone.
 The site has no investors and is owned and operated by one person, Dave Miller / Admin.
 As the main contributor and doer-of-all-things for MyHikes, I share my experiences from hikes and backpacking trips on MyHikes for fun on a volunteer basis and I believe that public trail information should be available to everyone.

 It takes a lot of time 🕦, money 💰, and effort (including espresso shots ☕) to run MyHikes, including hiking , mapping , writing , and publishing new trails with high-quality content... along with building new features, moderating, and site maintainance .
 I simply ask that if you find our content helpful or useful when planning your next adventure that you consider making a small donation to help keep the site running.